martygrant/tmxloader/README.md

 * Export your Tilemap using XML
 * The following code snippet shows how to get access to your map's data:
+* TMXLoader stores a collection of TMXMaps, so you can load a group of maps and access their data later as you please.
 ```
 #!c++